Updated June 2, 2020

-City of Portland Environmental Services and Portland Parks & Recreation (PP&R) are collaborating on a proposed viewing platform project that will be constructed next to the Springwater Corridor Trail overlooking the Oaks Bottom Wildlife Refuge.
+City of Portland Environmental Services and Portland Parks & Recreation (PP&R) are collaborating on a project to build a viewing platform next to the Springwater Corridor Trail overlooking the Oaks Bottom Wildlife Refuge.

-Oaks Bottom Wildlife Refuge is a 170 acres complex of meadows, woodlands and floodplain wetlands located on the east bank of the Willamette River, just upstream from Ross Island.
+Oaks Bottom Wildlife Refuge is a 170 acre complex of meadows, woodlands and floodplain wetlands located on the east bank of the Willamette River, just upstream from Ross Island.
 The refuge is owned by the City of Portland and managed by the PP&R’s Land Stewardship Division.
 The wetlands located at the southern end of the refuge, including Wapato Marsh, are one of the best places in the heart of the City to view resident and migrating birds that either reside in the refuge or visit annually.
-The area has also been identified as one of the best areas to enhance off-channel fish habitat for ESA-listed salmonids along the Willamette River within the City of Portland.
+The area has also been identified as one of the best areas to for improving salmon habitat along the Willamette River within the City of Portland.

 This project is a partnership between PP&R and Environmental Services.
 The viewing platform will provide nature watching opportunities for the public to enjoy on 75 acres of wetland that was restored in 2018 as part of the Oaks Bottom Culvert Replacement Project.